aregtech/areg-sdk/docs/wiki/cmake-integrate.md

 # Step 5: include 'areg.cmake' in configuration process
 include("${AREG_SDK_ROOT}/areg.cmake")

-# Step 6: Use defined macro to build a project
+# Step 6: Use macro to build the project
 macro_declare_executable(example main.cpp)
 ```

+> [!NOTE]
+> In this example, there is no need to link the project with `areg` library, because it is automatically done in the macro.

+In this example:
+- we try to find `areg` package
+- if not available, fetch and build sources
+- include `areg.cmake` file to benefit predefined CMake macro and functions, and declare `example` executable.